 |Faculty||Faculty of Society & Design|

+1. Evaluate BIM/Lean/IPD technology outputs to make decisions regarding manufacturing aspects of the delivery process that could contribute to minimisation of project waste.
+2. Assess potential construction delivery intentions using BIM platforms with a Lean construction focus within an IPD approach to determine the best combination and integration of on-site production and off site fabrication to minimize waste on projects.
 3. Synthesise various aspects of the 7 and 8 component models (depending on model source) for minimizing waste on projects with particular emphasis on - Minimising defects, Reducing unnecessary over production, Elimination of waiting time for materials delivery and other elements of construction process, Ensuring that human resources are employed and applied to optimally utilize their talents, Manage transport and inventory storage logistics to minimise waste, Reduce excessive and unnecessary processing and minimise non-essential motion around sites.

 Students are required to have cognate discipline knowledge prior to enrolment.
 Bond PG sudents enrolled in either Architecture, Project Management , Property or City Planning can take this subject as an elective.
 Study abroad students or Bond students enrolled in non-cognate degrees require approval from the programs Discipline Lead to enrol.